RazzM13/LSW/WHITEPAPER.md

 ### Geospatial caches
 A GeoCache is a type of cache that resides at a given SGeohash location, under an automatically generated [GUID](https://www.ietf.org/rfc/rfc4122.txt), within the LSW namespace (e.g. `/BK5q7PHG2H@1989/6c84fb90-12c4-11e1-840d-7b25c5ee775a`) and it can be an instance of any of the caches registered under the `/schemas` namespace.

+# The DBMS
+This DBMS model is an abstract and therefore concepts such as data persistance, performance, access controls and so forth, are the responsability of the underlying implementation.

 ## Working with caches

+## ???

 ###